top of page

 Sue ran a clinical referral service for lameness and poor performance, attracting clients from all over the United Kingdom, Ireland and continental Europe for 37 years.

 Sue is a former President of the British Equine Veterinary Association and is currently scientific advisor to the Saddle Research Trust and Moorcroft Rehabilitation Centre.
 Sue is also a rider, and has produced horses to top national level in both eventing and show jumping.
-Sue holds the Instructors and Stable Managers Certificates of the British Horse Society (BHSI).
+Sue holds the Stage 5 Coach and Stage 5 Stable Managers Certificates of the British Horse Society.

 Sue currently works as an independent consultant advising on non-veterinary aspects of equestrianism, drawing on her observations of many years as a hands-on horse person.